 Vol curves for equity options have been quite hard to fit for a while.
-In the last few years many other asset classes have
+In the last few years many other

 also become much harder to fit.
 Examples are

 In the past it was possible to fit options on 10-year T-note futures (“ZN”) using a simple curve like

 SVI (aka S5) curve.
 Not anymore; a bias-free fit across listed strikes for all terms requires something like

 our C7 curve these days.

 Some examples, from 2018-05-02 at 9:32:10 CDT, are shown below, comparing S5 (left) with C7 fits

 First we show the June monthly expiry (T=20180623):